 A totally different environment, and not just architectural but also social, exists on Toompea Hill.
-One reason is the fact that most buildings on Toompea date to the period after the great fire in 1684.
-Until the declaration of the Republic of Estonia in 1918, the rank society was run on the basis not only of social status, but also of nationality.
+The fact that most buildings on Toompea date to the period after the great fire in 1684, is just one of the reasons.
+Until the declaration of the Republic of Estonia in 1918, society was run on the basis not only of social status, but also of nationality.
 The rural population was largely divided into Estonian peasants and the foreign aristocracy.
-Besides Germans, the landowners included numerous Swedes, Poles, Russians and
+Besides Germans, the landowners included numerous Swedes, Poles, Russians and Danes.

-Danes.
 Multinational trading towns were essential places of integration, in terms of both social status and nationality.
 There were very few Estonians amongst the merchants and skilled masters, as they were mostly employed as servants.
 Active communication diminished the differences.